KSDunne/statement_beauty/README.md

 - Sticky navbar
 - Email confirmation sent to the user when there collaboration request is either recieved or read
 - Email confirmation when a booking is confirmed
+- Merge 'static' and 'staticfiles' folders and implement the appropriate settings so that I only need the static folder instead of both

 ## Design